-The University of Ottawa Heart Institute has an economic interest in UOHIF as UOHIF holds resources that are used to benefit the University of Ottawa Heart Institute.
-During the period, the University of Ottawa Heart Institute recorded \$8,151 (2018 - \$27,268) of funding received from UOHIF to support clinical programs, equipment purchases, and capital programs.
+The University of Ottawa Heart Institute has an economic interest in the UOHIF as the UOHIF holds resources that are used to benefit the University of Ottawa Heart Institute.
+Included in capital grants receivable is \$Nil (2018 - \$5,034) owing from UOHIF.
+Included in accounts payable is \$1,746 (2018 - \$48) owing to UOHIF.
+During the period, the University of Ottawa Heart Institute recorded \$8,151 (2018 - \$23,365) of funding received or receivable from UOHIF to support clinical programs, equipment purchases, and capital programs.